Friday, September 23, 2022

 Investing in innovation anywhere speeds deployment and increases affordability of clean energy everywhere.

-So twelve countries making these big investments is a big deal, and a true sign of progress.
+So fifteen countries making these big investments is a big deal, and a true sign of progress.

 We can find similar signs of progress everywhere we look.